 Airstrike persisted throughout 20-21 February.
 Casualties spiked to 310 people killed and over 1,500 injured – many of them civilians.
-Thermobaric ordinance was also seen to be parachuted by Loyalists air raids in the adiacent neighborhoods.
+Thermobaric ordinance was also seen to be parachuted by pro-governmental air raids in the adiacent neighborhoods.
 Most of the attacks took place at night, and included artillery shelling.
 Opposition forces responded with surface-to-surface rounds in governmental-held position in Damascus that also made civilian casualties.

 The increased shelling and air campaign is just a preparatory phase of a yet-to-come ground incursion, taking after the Aleppo example (the largest humanitarian disaster throughout this war).
 This was also suggest by Russian Foreign Ministry Sergey Lavrov.

-Background on Eastern Ghouta/ Damascus pocket
+Eastern Ghouta/ Damascus pocket